TSJean45/iac-cloud-practitioner/README.md

-# Infrastructure as Code (IaC) - CloudFormation and Terraform
+# Runcloud Assessment - CloudFormation and Terraform

 This repository contains Infrastructure as Code (IaC) for deploying resources on AWS (CloudFormation) and DigitalOcean (Terraform).
 The project covers the following assessments: